-Having got yesterday's rant about köfte and burgers off my chest I should post the recipe for how we make Turkish köfte.
+Having got the rant about köfte and burgers off my chest I should post the recipe for how we make Turkish köfte.
 Once you have your basic mix, you can play around with herbs and spices to suit your taste.
-In Turkey, köfte will have different spices and textures in each restaurant or büfe depending on how the chef likes to prepare it, so we think it's perfectly fine for us to do the same.
+In Turkey, köfte will have different spices and textures in each restaurant or büfe depending on how the chef likes to prepare it, so we think it’s perfectly fine for us to do the same.

 A Turkish Recipe for Köfte